 Depending on the way the Code is written, the answer is sometimes yes, and sometimes no.

-IUOE Local 115 provided a submission to the Labour Code Review Panel on March 19, 2018, making these proposals, among others:
+IUOE Local 115 responded on March 19, 2018.
+We made these proposals, among others:

-- A return to card based certifications: this will allow employees the freedom to choose to belong to a Union without employer interference.
+- A return to card based certifications.
+This will allow employees the freedom to choose to belong to a Union without employer interference.